 Tetrahydrocannabinol, or THC, is the most popular eight-syllable word in a stoner’s vocabulary.
 THC is the cannabinoid that gets you high, but there are others, like cannabidiol (CBD) and cannabinol (CBN), which also impact how you feel when you consume marijuana.
 When the flame of a lighter ignites a bowl, the psychoactive material of the pot is decarboxylated, turning it into a smoke that goes directly into the bloodstream via the lungs.

-But with edibles, the plant material has already been decarboxylated via the extraction process that helped make the edibles — long before you the consumer eat it.
+But with infused foods, the plant material has already been decarboxylated via the extraction process that helped make the food — long before you the consumer eat it.
 Depending on how it’s extracted, that process can have the potential to change the chemical makeup of the substance in a way that simply putting a flame to it doesn’t.

 And when the cannabis travels into the stomach, instead of the lungs, the detour changes it even further.